Home » Welcome!

 A church is people, and you may see us using it for services, concerts, a cafe, a bookstall, whatever.
 You’re welcome to join in, or just wander about and look at its treasures or sit down and quietly ponder and pray.

 To see its treasures use this map.
 Each number is keyed to a feature inside the church.
 The red star on the map shows you where to stand to see it.
-We are trying to raise £2million to restore St Thomas so that it’s more beautiful and more functional, in a campaign called ‘Quest 2020’.
-At a few points in this guide we’ll tell you how we’re planning to restore some features.
+We are trying to raise money to restore St Thomas so that it’s more beautiful and more functional, in a campaign called ‘Quest 2020’.
+At a few points in this guide we’ll tell you what we’ve done so far and how we’re planning to restore other features.

 1 The ‘Doom’ painting (c1470): With your back to the main door, look up and you’ll see the newly-restored ‘doom’ (judgement) painting – the largest of its kind in England.
 Jesus sits in the middle on a rainbow, with the 12 apostles at his feet.
 On his right (our left) angels are helping the dead to enter the new Jerusalem, or the medieval idea of the new Jerusalem, which is arrayed behind the seated figure of Jesus, while on his left demons drag the damned towards the mouth of Hell, here shown as a dragon.
 Read more …

 The nave altar (2020): After feasting your eyes on the Doom Painting, lower them to view the strikingly modern nave altar, designed and made by Matthew Burt, a Wiltshire furniture designer.
 The altar has staves of English ‘Tiger’ oak springing upward and outward from an explosive centre.
 The staves stand for members of the church, coming from one source and ending joined together as 1,152 end-grain squares on the top surface.
 Read more …